-Nevertheless, the latest WBIF-supported Regional Balkans Infrastructure Study - Transport (REBIS) concluded that 30% of the region’s comprehensive road network requires immediate maintenance and/or upgrade.
+Nevertheless, the latest Regional Balkans Infrastructure Study - Transport (REBIS) concluded that 30% of the region’s comprehensive road network requires immediate maintenance and/or upgrade.
 It also identified capacity constraints on more than 30% of the rail network and stressed the urgent need for rail rehabilitation and maintenance.

-The WBIF provides grants to develop projects that are part of the SEETO networks and investment grants to co-finance construction.
-Only Core network projects are eligible for investment grants and can make use of the approximately €1 billion available from IPA II for connectivity co-financing over the 2015-2020 period.
-WBIF also supports the REBIS study, a key regional transport planning tool.
-Finally, it liaises with SEETO on implementation progress of the transport “soft measures” agreed by the WB6 countries in 2015.
+The WBIF provides grants to prepare and build projects.
+Only Core network projects are eligible for investment grants and can make use of the approximately €1 billion EU grant available (IPA II) for connectivity co-financing, over the 2015-2020 period.
+The WBIF also supports the development of regional studies, such as the REBIS study, a key regional transport planning tool.
+Finally, it liaises with TCS on implementation of connectivity reform measures as agreed by the Western Balkans partners in 2015.